RimuhRimu/runthis.nvim/README.md

 - [ ] rewrite prompt to allow autocompletion for path and commands
 - [ ] track if the name of the file changes
 - [ ] add a `attach/detach current` command
+- [ ] add configs to change the size of the plugin buffer, etc...